Kale-Ko/Yaml-Parser/README.md

-# YAML Parser
+# Yaml Parser

-YAML Parser is a simple way to turn a json into a yaml file and a yaml into a json file.
+Yaml Parser is a simple way to turn a json into a yaml file and vice versa

 Simple Jsons also work with .properties files